Air Conditioning Repair Services

 If refrigerant aka freon leaks out of your A/C unit, it may be difficult to detect without proper training because it is odorless and colorless.
 However, it can be dangerous if leaking.
 The most obvious sign of a refrigerant leak is a system working really hard to run.
 You might notice a rise in your energy bill as the most telling sign.

 The outdoor fan disperses super heat as the airflow passes over your condenser coil, located in your unit outside.
 This cools the refrigerant in order to be compressed and sent back into your house for another cycle.
 If your fan stops working, your system can overheat in a short amount of time, potentially causing internal damage to the unit’s compressor.
-If you notice your fan has stopped working, turn your system off immediately so no further damage is caused, and then call us for a service visit and diagnostic.
+If you notice your fan has stopped working, turn your system off immediately so no further damage is caused, and then call us for a service visit and diagnosis.

+You no longer have to continue searching for “ac repair near me”.
 Do you have one of these listed issues?
 Contact us right away to schedule your Air Conditioning Service Call!